Grandfather Mountain Highland Games!

 There are also various concerts and demonstrations, as well as all kinds of vendors with food, clothing, weapons, jewelry, tartans, and things too numerous to mention.
 Plus, various clans are represented and you can often find out if you are related to any of them!

 We weren’t really sure what to expect, but we had a wonderful time and met some really great people.
-We also got to see Graham McTavish from the Outlander television series.
+We also got to see Graham McTavish from the Outlander television series and The Hobbit movies.
 Spizzie had a rare moment of shyness and wouldn’t go up to have her picture made with him, but most of the 30 and older set didn’t suffer from that same shyness!
 We did snap a pic and get a chance to hear him speak.
 Like butter, that one.
 (In case you don’t know, that’s a big compliment at our house!)
 Also, the Super Trooper has decided he wants to compete in the Highland Games next year.
 I’m a little interested to see what he looks like in a kilt.

 Graham McTavish (from Outlander) and a random warrior woman (maybe Boadicea??).